NikhilGangaram/NG-Interactive-Lab-Hub/Lab 1/README.md

 \*\***Describe your setting, players, activity and goals here.**\*\*

 **The goal of our interactive device is to act as "Duolingo for cooking".
-I am working on this together with Sachin Jojode as I have mentioned above, and we have heavily constrained our solution to only use light as a medium for communication.
+I am working on this together with Sachin Jojode and Viha Srinivas as I have mentioned above, and we have heavily constrained our solution to only use light as a medium for communication.
 The setting we came up with was in an every day fridge, a helpful assistant I can guide you and turn you into a better home chef.
 Imagine a light box that sits at the top of your fridge and has knowledge of what else exists inside your fridge in pantry.
 You can ask me questions like: "do I have enough ingredients for pesto pasta"; and it not only answer that question, but can also guide you as you gather ingredients to prepare the dish.
 In this case, the players would be anyone interested in cooking something at home and we intend for this device to be used primarily with one or a small group of people.
 The primary activity here is to both gather the right ingredients to prepare a dish as well as to build the users intuition as a chef.**

 **Please note that no AI tools were used to conceive this idea, the only automated tool was using voice to text to "type" out this paragraph.**